alexander-williamson/prequin-fullstack-interview-task/README.md

 # Preqin Technical Interview

 Hello!
 If you are reading this, then we're in the process of chatting with you about a technical role at Preqin.
 Congratulations!
 To move forward, we'd like to know a bit about how you work.
 We'd like you to demonstrate your skills and abilities.

-Below is a user story that reflects with work you will be doing at Preqin day to day.
-We would like you to deliver what you consider to be a finished product.

-Most candidates spend about 3 hours on the exercise.
-Please don't spend more than 5.
+Below is a user story that reflects with work you will be doing at Preqin day to day. **We would like you to deliver what you consider to be a finished product.** Most candidates spend around 3 hours on the exercise, please do not spend more than 5 hours.

 You'll then showcase your work to some of our engineering team and discuss your solution.
 Please be prepared to share your screen, demo your app on the browser and walk us through your code.